Your support will help us reach vulnerable people caught up in this crisis.

 "One partner involved in the cash distribution told me how as soon as people were getting their cash distributions they were going directly to the market to be able to buy food or fuel for their family - to keep their family alive.
 As a result of people’s generosity, we have been able to start making a difference."

 Are you able to reach the most vulnerable women and children?

 CAFOD's Afghanistan Crisis Appeal will ensure that the most vulnerable people in Afghanistan will be assisted based on a thorough needs assessment.
 On top of the priority list will be older women, women headed households, people with disabilities, pregnant and breastfeeding women.
-Women are always disproportionately affected in humanitarian situations and in Afghanistan women have again been disproportionately affected by escalating conflict, Covid-19, floods and droughts, and the resulting poverty.
+Women are always disproportionately affected in humanitarian situations and in Afghanistan women have again been disproportionately affected by escalating conflict, Covid-19, floods and droughts, earthquakes and the resulting poverty.